 - Raciones (full plates/portions)

-- Prices in Granada range greatly, from under two euros for a cheap glass of house wine, to over four euros for a glass of something special.
-Your free tapa can be anything as simple as cheese, to elaborate stews and rice dishes.
+- Prices in Granada range greatly, from under €2 for a cheap glass of house wine to over €4 for a glass of something special.
+Your free tapa can be as simple as cheese, or something more elaborate like stews and rice dishes.

 Read More: Living Like a Local in Granada